Master of Arts in Teaching, Health and Physical Education Certification (Online)

 The Master of Arts in Teaching (MAT) leads to initial teaching certification and a master’s degree for those persons who hold a bachelor’s degree from a regionally accredited institution.
 There are six study concentrations/tracks based on educational background and career goals:

-The Masters of Arts in Teaching with concentration is Health and Physical Education is for students who have a bachelor’s degree from an accredited university but do not have a teaching certificate to teach Health and Physical Education P-12 setting.
-This students will be able to earn a master’s degree and a teaching certificate at the same time.
+The Masters of Arts in Teaching with a concentration in Health and Physical Education is for students who have a bachelor’s degree from an accredited university but do not have a teaching certificate to teach Health and Physical Education P-12 setting.
+These students will be able to earn a master’s degree and a teaching certificate at the same time.

 MyPSC account requirement.
 As part of the program requirements, once admitted, all applicants must register with the GaPSC.
 To complete this process for obtaining a myPSC account, please go to the GaPSC website to register: www.gapsc.com

 Georgia Pre-Service certificate.
 Prior to participating in a field experience in the M.A.T. program (which occurs the first semester), all candidates must have a Georgia Pre-Service certificate or Induction Pathway 4 certificate.
 After you receive your admission acceptance, if you are not employed as a teacher in Georgia, you will receive an email from the College of Education with documents required to receive the Pre-Service certification from the GaPSC.
 Once you provide the information requested in the documents, the information will be sent to the GaPSC by the College of Education Certification Officer.

 Does not admit

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.